 Dogs with hip dysplasia will have difficulty climbing stairs, running, and face lameness in the hind legs.
 Hip surgery is not uncommon for hip dysplasia, but you can also manage the condition with a non-invasive approach.
 Canine rehab therapy, acupuncture, chiropractic therapy as well as hydrotherapy can help a pit bull dealing with arthritis and hip dysplasia.
 You can support your dogs hips with a hip brace.
 Supporting the hip during exercise can relieve hip pain and promote activity and ease of movement during exercise.

 Compared to other dog breeds, Pit bulls are more prone to allergies.
-They are more affected by pollen, grass, ticks or flies.
+Pit bull allergy problems tend to be skin allergies that can cause dry and itchy patches of skin, hot spots, and hair loss.
+As a breed, pit bulls are more affected by pollen, grass, ticks or flies than other dogs.
 They are also affected by food allergies, particularly grain or wheat components.

 A pit bull with allergies will scratch, lick, drool, and shed abnormally.
 The scratching can cause wounds and bleeding.
 You must treat your dog immediately to prevent skin infections.

 Thyroid disease is another common problem for Pit bulls, specifically, pit bulls are at high risk for hypothyroidism.
 Your pit bull will gain excessive weight and develop skin problems when thyroid glands aren’t producing adequate thyroid hormones.

 In addition to the physical signs, thyroid disease can cause fearful aggression and other behavioral changes.